 - SAN JOSE - index, colour coded levels

-Videos & songbooks presented - Arrangements for personal use & not for commercial use.
-They're copyright with respective authors & publishers for discussion & study only.
+Videos & songbooks presented are copyright with respective authors & publishers and so are for discussion & study only.

 I let my 'true colours show' musically in July 2014, while entered pre-retirement and grieving the death of my younger sister.
-I loved music having grown up in a family that sang on road trips and around campfires.
+I loved music having grown up in a family that sang on road trips and around campfires on Auntie's farm.
 I have a wee background in music; high school choir, then flute and piano lessons as young adult.
 However, I was intimidated by string instruments, even ones with four!
-Then the stars aligned; Friend Nikki visited with her ukulele and after I retired, I started connecting with local friends to sing in our village's hot pools.
-I dusted off a ukulele songbook our son created for me and after meeting Mac who began playing the sax in his late sixties, I jumped in and bought my first real ukulele - Kala Tenor.
+Then the stars aligned; Friend Nikki visited with her ukulele and after I retired,

-With a season of learning ukulele online under my belt, I began lessons with a human local musician and professional teacher John M. All the while I sought out local friends to connect with over a mutual love of either singing or learning the ukulele.
-After waiting for someone else to create a group that meets locally during daylight hours, I started to promote the idea with the support and encouragement of my friend Patsy.
+After a season of learning ukulele online, I began lessons with a human local professional teacher John M. I began to seek out locals to connect with over a mutual love of learning the ukulele.
+After waiting for someone else to create a group that meets locally during daylight hours, I started to promote the idea with support and encouragement of my dear friend Patsy.
 Since the creation of our local gatherings in September of 2016, word continues to spread that we are a fun-loving players.
 I hope this little story of Ukulele Season inspires you to pick up a ukulele and sing out.